antonybudianto/angular-cli-env/README.md

 It'll generate the constant file at `src/app/shared/env.ts`, and this file can be **git-ignored** as you like.

 By default, it will generate a constant file with static type `AppEnv`.
-If you prefer to not use type at all, you can add `--typeless` flag when generating.
+If you prefer to use dynamic type, you can add `--typeless` flag when generating.

 You can also custom the path and name using `--path` and `--name` flags.